mbouazza-dev/RMI-WebService/README.md

 ### Eiffel-Corp

-Eiffel Corp is a Client application allowing employees to access company services including IfShare App.
+Eiffel Corp is a Java application allowing employees to access company services including IfShare App.
 It write with Spring framework and use Java RMI architecture to access IfShare-app features like the store and the mail notifier.

 Eiffel Corp use Thymeleaf and Spring to give a Web User Interface in order to sell and buy products.
 Employees must enter their username and password to access Eiffel Corp, Also, when a product is no longer on sale, it is possible to register in order to receive a notification during the restock.